Unsupervised Semi-Parametric Plug-in Likelihood-Ratio Detection for Covert Communications in the Presence of Disco Reconfigurable Intelligent Surfaces: Simultaneously Exposing and Jamming Covert Communications

-According to the SJNR defined in~\eqref{SNRBob}, it can be seen that the implementation of the DRIS also affects the communication performance between Alice and Bob.
-In order to quantify the impact of DRIS on the covert communications between Alice and Bob, we first derive the following statistical characteristic of the DRIS-jammed channel $h_{\rm D}^{\rm b}(t)$ in Proposition~\ref{Proposition2}.
+According to the SJNR defined in~\eqref{SNRBob}, the implementation of the DRIS also affects the communication performance between Alice and Bob.
+To quantify the impact of the DRIS on covert communications between Alice and Bob, we first derive the following statistical characteristic of the cascaded DRIS-jammed channel $h_{\rm D}^{\rm b}(t)$ in Proposition~\ref{Proposition2}.